boisgera/enumeration/Enumeration.md

 is $\subset$ for example; we should NOT have to worry about the vertigo induced by the nesting of ordinals.
 So there will be some things we won't be "able" to
-state: for example (set/proper) initial segments of the class of ordinals won't "be" ordinals (we won't *know* that).
+state: for example (set/proper) initial segments of the class of ordinals won't "be" ordinals (we won't *know* that) and as a consequence we can merely state that any well-ordered set is isomorphic to a proper initial segment of the ordinals and not to an ordinal.
 And that's a good thing, less things to consider and we never *need* that.
+I believe that the nesting of ordinals is (very) hard to understand and almost entirely irrelevant for the application of ordinals.
+But that requires little unorthodox twists to define things such as the order type, etc.

 Nota: actually we can explicit the class of ordinals, as "hereditarly transitive sets", and explain the abuse of notation $\alpha \in \mathrm{Ord}$ and then